 Venturing off-road can provide a mental lift to your weekly routine and reap huge fitness gains.
-While we’ve all taken our street runners to the trail, having the right trail-specific kicks can elevate your off-road game.
+While we’ve all taken our road shoes to the trail, having trail-specific kicks will elevate your off-road game.

-It’s also worth noting this article focuses on trail running shoes for men and women.
-You can find separate articles for the best road running shoes for men, the best road running shoes for women, the best winter running shoes, and the best trail running shoes for women.
+It’s also worth noting this article focuses on trail running shoes for men.
+You can find separate articles for the best trail running shoes for women, best road running shoes for men, the best road running shoes for women, the best winter running shoes, and the best trail running shoes for women.

 Scroll through to see all of our recommended buys or jump to the category you’re looking for:

 - Best Mountain Runner